Web-Components-in-Space/S01E02-ShaderDoodle/README.md

 # S01E02-ShaderDoodle
 Episode #2 Shader Doodle!

+# Step 4: Wire up the UI
+The code editors and Shader Doodle will be a bit more difficult to hook up, but we can at least get the easy stuff out of the way.

+Starting with the color picker, we'll add a `@property` decorator.
+This is a reactive property, and is something we explored in Episode #1.
+This time however, we can use a simple decorator instead of the wordy syntax in a pure JS project.

+By hooking up the input event to the color picker, setting the current `color` attribute on each to this new `textColor` property, the color slider and area are now affected by user input.
+To finish up, we can add this CSS property as an inline style on the editable text element.

+We can do similar with the actual editable text content.
+For our purposes, however, a reactive property isn't needed here.
+The only place this editable text will appear is here on this `div`.
+And then in a later step, we'll use this text to render a GIF of our shader + text overlay.
+We just need to update this `text` property when our field updates.

+So after creating the property (non-reactive), we'll add an input event on this `contenteditable` `div` to simply keep the property updated as the user edits it.

+Also easy, we can wire up our sliders that control how many frames we'd like to record for our GIF and time between snapshots.
+For this, however, we won't use the `@property` decorator for these properties.
+Instead, lets use the more appropriate `@state` decorator.
+This is new in Lit 2 and meant for internal properties that we don't care to expose outside of the component.
+Incidentally, it would have been more correct to use them for the colors and text.
+These reactive properties will now update the label below the sliders to indicate what the timing of the recording will be.

+To finish up this left side, let's just fire off an alert as a placeholder for the function to record our GIF.
+So we'll create this placeholder function that uses the `@click` listener on the "Record and Save GIF" button.

+Lastly, we'll get the pickers/comboboxes working on the right side.
+These control the "shader" and optional texture used for the shader.
+The menu items for the shader picker will be driven from the list of shaders found in `shaders.ts` while the textures will just be an array of images in our assets folder with the addition of a web cam and the option to not have a texture at all.

+Given that Shader Doodle is a bit abnormal of a component (I'll discuss why in the next step), we won't actually take action on loading the shader quite yet.

+But wait!
+Even after we've wired this up, the picker menu is having some issues displaying when clicking to open it up.
+We're back to the issue in Episode #1, where we get a `process not defined` error.
+Again, this is due to an overlay management library trying to query if we're using Node.js or in a browser.
+We fixed this with a hack before, but now lets fix it properly.

+In our `web-dev-server.config.js`, we'll remove `true` from the `nodeResolve` object.
+This object is much like the `lit-css` plugin we're using, but `nodeResolve` is so important and central to how `@web/dev-server` works, it's a top level configuration option.
+Typically, you'll just want it turned on, so `true` is what you'd set this to.
+However, to give it more of a configuration, we can set this to an object.
+We'll do that, and use the `exportConditions` property to set this in production mode.
+Doing this injects the `process` object and allows the internal 3rd party library to know that what we're doing is inside the browser.

 # Step 3: Add Shader Doodle (and code editor)
 Now it's time to pop in our remaining components.
 Of COURSE we need Shader Doodle but, we'll need a code editor as well.
 I found something called `lit-code` which is a PrismJS + Lit based code editor.